 It’s been a long journey, and this writer is tiring of this topic herself, but It’s not done till it’s done, so I’m game to see it through to the end.
 If you’re still with me, good for you.
 If not, I’m talking to myself now, and thanks a lot.
-Though of course, you’ll never know this, and still here I am painstakingly writing this piece for myself.
+Though, of course you’ll never know this, and still here I am painstakingly writing this piece for myself.
 (Well that’s just fine and dandy, I’ll learn myself good like then.)
-However, there is still one more important hurdle to jump, and it’s a doozy.
-Not one for the soul who’s afraid of hard work.
+Nevertheless, there is still one more important hurdle to jump, and it’s a doozy.
+It’s not one for the soul who’s afraid of hard work.
 So buckle up, were on the road again.
 (Yes, now Willy Nelson is in my head.)

 Men are not perfect.
 (I know, shocking right?)
 Even if the husband fails in his duties, the wife is still commissioned to submit to her husband as unto God.
 In this way, she recognizes that her foremost duty is to God.
 Scripture states that in doing this a women may even save her unbelieving husband.
 But what about Physical harm?
 This would be an extreme case of a husband’s failure, and I’m sure all would agree that this is a brutality that no woman should endure.
 Any man who lays a hand on his wife in such a way, is not following God, and this situation needs to be dealt with appropriately.